Thank you for reading our post, please rate this article at the end.

 Rocky Mountain National Park alone contains 265,807 acres within its 415 miles, and the entire mountain chain stretches nearly seven times that length.
 That’s a lot of land in which to get lost.

 An electronic GPS solves many problems, but these devices are only lifesavers when they function.
 Get a traditional compass as a backup and learn how to use it.
-Always tell someone at your home base where you’re going and when you expect to return so they can quickly notify authorities if necessary.
+Always inform someone at your home base of your destination and expected return time so they can quickly notify authorities if necessary.

 Starvation may seem unlikely, but it’s a bigger threat than you expect.
 In the middle of winter, make sure you’ve packed more than enough to eat — plus emergency supplies.
 You can typically find plenty of food in the summer months.